Gold is Real Money

 - Gold IRA retirement fund

 Gold is the king of metals, and apart from that, there are many reasons for people to invest in gold.
 People all around the world are fascinated with the yellow metal.
 Gold is the number one metal used in jewelry.
 Gold is also the metal held in large numbers by all central banks.
 In many countries is better to own gold rather than the local currency.

 There are records dating the discovery of gold back to 3100 B.C.
-The Egyptians, Aztecs and Indians used to worship gold.
+The Egyptians, Aztecs, and Indians used to worship gold.
 Ancient Greeks and Romans used it to cut coins.
 Later on, the possession of gold became a sign of wealth and high status in the society of many cultures.
-More recently modern societies have constrained its use to mainly jewelry.
-Gold is mixed with other metals and is turned into rings, bracelets, even teeth.
+More recently modern societies have constrained its use to main jewelry.
+Gold is mixed with other metals and is turned into rings, bracelets, and even teeth.
 However gold never lost its real value.

 Gold as a Metal

 As a metal gold is ductile.
 With the right processing, gold can be turned into thin sheets or thin wire.
 Another attribute is its rarity.
 In a ‘good’ goldmine the amount of rock and mud that needs to be removed and cleared is at least ten tonnes before we can extract only one ounce of the precious metal.
 ‘Good’ mines are not so common.

 In addition, gold never rusts and it always keeps its weight, no matter what.
 In reality, gold is eternal.
 It is unbreakable and it never loses its ability to shine.

 Gold is not inexhaustible.
 Many mines close but new mines are fewer.
 On the other hand, industrial demand for gold is on the increase, especially in technology; computers have gold and so do mobile phones and many other electrical appliances.